fjvallarino/monomer/tasks.md

     - nvgGlobalAlpha
     - Composite operations?
   - Draw child node in Draggable
+  - Move config of Box before managed widget (and other containers too)

 - Pending
   - Add header in all files, indicating license and documenting what the module does